benquick123/masterthesis/README.md

 - thorough analysis: confusion matrix, results with different number of labeled samples: 100, 500, 1000 and all.
 - try out 2 versions of each network.
+- showing how additional observation params [accs, losses, % sel. samples] improve performance. otherwise, they have to be thrown out.

 - curriculum learning: first present only small part of labeled samples and then gradually bring in more.

+- plug in Pseudo-Label's approach
+- train CIFAR10 and